How PPO Plans Work

 A Medicare PPO Plan is a type of

 offered by a private insurance company.
-In a PPO Plan, you pay less if you use doctors, hospitals, and other health care providers that belong to the plan's
+PPO Plans have network doctors, other health care providers, and hospitals.
+You pay less if you use doctors, hospitals, and other health care providers that belong to the plan's

 .
 You pay more if you use doctors, hospitals, and providers outside of the network.

 Can you get your health care from any doctor, other health care provider, or hospital?